Golf Strategy Optimization and the "Drive for show, putt for dough" adage: Introduction

 Golf strategy optimization was addressed first by \cite{Sugawara}.
 The authors show how to approximate the optimal strategy of a player using a skill-model, simulation and Q-learning.
-The underlying simulation and skill-models are similar to \cite{BroadieKo}, who used a greedy approach to model a golfer's strategy (basically they assume that a golfer always chooses the best shot assuming he will play a perfect one - which is actually a strategy often chosen by amateurs). \cite{Sugawara} show-case their approach using different types of "average" players whose skills are characterized by parametrized distributions (the parameters are taken from statistical information available on "average" players).
-In this work, we use similar simulation and skill models as in \cite{Sugawara} and \cite{BroadieKo}, but we infer the individual empirical distribution of any PGA tour player from historical data available from the Shotlink\textsuperscript{\texttrademark} database.
-Besides, we show that the natural Markov Decision Problem associated with the strategic optimization problem (this is about the same underlying MDP in \cite{Sugawara}) can be solved exactly in a reasonable amount of time.
-The corresponding approach should help PGA tour professionals (and amateurs collecting similar data using systems such as Arccos\textsuperscript{\texttrademark}) to substantially improve their performances.
+The underlying simulation and skill-models are similar to \cite{BroadieKo}, who used a greedy approach to model a golfer's strategy (basically they assume that a golfer always chooses the best shot assuming he will play a perfect one - which is actually a strategy often chosen by amateurs). \cite{Sugawara} show-case their approach using different types of ``average'' players whose skills are characterized by parametrized distributions (the parameters are taken from statistical information available on ``average'' players).
+In this work, we use similar simulation and skill models as those presented in \cite{Sugawara} and \cite{BroadieKo}, but we apply the methodology using empirical distributions of PGA Tour players, constructed from historical data available through the ShotLink database.

+We show in particular that the natural Markov Decision Problem associated with the strategic optimization problem (this is essentially the same underlying MDP in \cite{Sugawara}) can be solved exactly in a reasonable amount of time.
+In addition, we illustrate how the corresponding methodology can be used for skill improvement.
+The corresponding approach should help PGA tour professionals (and amateurs collecting similar data using systems such as Arccos) to substantially improve their performances.

+The remainder of the paper is structured as follows.
+In Section~\ref{method}, we describe how raw ShotLink data are processed to build statistical models of PGA Tour players' skills.
+Section~\ref{sec:3} presents the simplified physics and rule implementations used to simulate ball trajectories and model the game of golf.
+Section~\ref{ssp} introduces the stochastic shortest path formulation used for strategy optimization.
+Section~\ref{sec:6} demonstrates how the framework can be leveraged to evaluate the value of specific golf skills through targeted interventions, and we challenge in particular the ``Drive for show, putt for dough'' adage.
+Finally, Section~\ref{concl} concludes the paper and outlines directions for future research.